miguelyoobic95/mcfly-semantic-release/README.md

 }
 ```

-Then you to publish a new version execute:
+Then, to publish a new version execute the following command:
 ```bash
 npm run release
 ```